jmcook1186/beacon-light-client/README.md

 Make sure you are using the lts version of node, the latest version breaks the local testnet (ganache fails to run).
 `nvm use --lts`

-## finality_branch and sync_committee_branch

-see SSZ_notes.md

-NB:
-Merkleization needs updating - currently does not deserialize into correctly sized objects